EdamAme-x/rippu.js/README.md

 Fast, feature-rich, user-friendly, and above all, upscale UI ✨

-Supports: Node.js, Deno, Bun and all :heart:
+Supports: Node.js, Deno, Bun and more :heart:

 ## Examples